Azure-Samples/ai-rag-chat-evaluator/README.md

 To make it easier to view and compare results across runs, we've built a few tools, located inside the `review-tools` folder.

-### Understanding the GPT metrics

-By default, the `evaluate` command will use the GPT-4 model to compute the metrics of "gpt_coherence", "gpt_relevance", and "gpt_groundedness".
-For more details on those metrics and other available GPT metrics, consult the documentation linked from the list below.

-> [!IMPORTANT]
-> The GPT metrics are only intended for use on evaluating English language answers, due to [limitations in the azure-ai-generative SDK](https://github.com/Azure/azure-sdk-for-python/issues/34099).

-* [coherence](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-coherence) measures how well the language model can produce output that flows smoothly, reads naturally, and resembles human-like language.
-* [relevance](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-relevance) assesses the ability of answers to capture the key points of the context.
-* [groundedness](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-groundedness) assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.

-The `evaluate` command will also compute two custom metrics:

-* `length`: The length of the generated answer, in characters.
-* `answer_has_citation`: Whether the answer contains a correctly formatted citation to a source document, assuming citations are in square brackets.

 ### Using the summary tool